|

 hand for over 8 years.

-Worse yet: Sun places a java.exe into the Windows system32 folder.
-So Sun should
+Sun places a java.exe into the Windows system32 folder.
+So Sun must

-be following its own advice and place a msvcr71.dll next to java.exe, right?
-No, they don't.
+be following its own advice and place a msvcr71.dll next to that java.exe, right?

 So, when java.exe is run from there, it will fail, right?
 No, it works.
 So what is going